Enclosure (archaeology): Ritual

 Uses of archaeological enclosures for rituals date back to early Neolithic Age.
 Ritual sites often used roofless enclosures for dances, customs, mourning ceremonies.
-Sites such as the Native American Chumash Sacred Enclosures were positioned towards the middle of settlements and were often build for priests.
+Sites such as the Native American Chumash sacred enclosures were positioned towards the middle of settlements and were often built for priests.
 Conversely, sites such as the Lismullin Henge in Ireland (520-370 B.C.) were created and positioned meteorologically to celebrate summer and winter solstices.
 Many archaeological enclosures that were once considered defensive and fortified are recently being understood as ritualistic after instances of skulls and other human bones have recently revealed to have been laid in deposits within enclosures — suggesting a recurring ritual, rather than war or other forms of battles.

 Fortification

 The use of enclosures as defensive structures are considered to have first been used in Mesolithic times.
-Archaeological sites such as causewayed enclosures, enciente enclosures, and other fortification enclosures were generally considered among the popular defensive models.
+Archaeological sites such as causewayed enclosures, enceinte enclosures, and other fortification enclosures were generally considered among the popular defensive models.
 For example, the Tel Jezreel enclosure built during 9th century Israel was once the central military base for the Royal Israelite army.
 Large scale excavation has revealed that most fortification enclosures, including Tel Jezreel, were built using layers of soil and stones to provide solid protection and defence.